yohaoyu/data-analytics-visualization/syllabus-print.md

   - From week 2 to 6, share high-quality datasets directly related to real estate and housing on [Ed Discussion](https://edstem.org).
   - The dataset cannot be repeated with the previous datasets shared by other students.
   - 5 unique datasets to receive 2%, 3 unique datasets to receive 1%.
-  - Any unique dataset will be listed on <a href="{{ site.baseurl }}/resources/#datasets">Resources</a> page for others to refer.
+  - Any unique dataset will be listed on the <a href="{{ site.baseurl }}/resources/#datasets">Resources</a> page for others to refer.
 - **Course evaluation (1%)**
   - We will leave some time in the last class to participate in the anonymous course evaluation.

 ## Communication and Community Forum
 You can reach us via [Ed Discussion](https://edstem.org), email, and in person during class and office hours.
 Please use the [Ed Discussion](https://edstem.org) as the first place to ask general questions.
 If you have a question about the course material or assignment, other students may have the same question.
 If you email me with a question like this, I will ask you to post it on the discussion board.
 I will review the discussion board at least once a day (weekdays).
 I also encourage students to answer each other’s questions on the discussion board.
 For emails, we try to reply to emails within 24 hours, 48 hours over a weekend, and the workday following a holiday unless otherwise noted.
 Simple questions will be answered by [Ed Discussion](https://edstem.org) or email, but students may be asked to schedule a meeting for more complex discussions.

 ## Course Evaluation

 Formal course evaluation occurs at the end of the quarter, university-widely.
-If you are experiencing a problem with the class, please let me know as soon as possible, as I might be able to correct for changes if needed within the course of the class.
+If you are experiencing a problem with the class, please let me know as soon as possible, as I might be able to make changes if needed within the course of the class.

 ## Statistics and Data Science @ UW